Afham2263/Weather-prediction-for-Hyderabad-city/README.md

 This project is licensed under the MIT License. 📝
 ```

-### Notes
-- Don't forget to replace `<YOUR_REPOSITORY_URL>` with the actual URL of your GitHub repository.
-- Adjust any other sections to fit your style or additional features.

-Let me know if you need further adjustments!
+Feel free to copy this directly into your `README.md` file!
+Let me know if you need any more help.